msy2008/p2pool-n/README.md

     pypy run_p2pool.py infinitecoinrpcuser infinitecoinrpcpassword --net infinitecoin --give-author 0 -f 5 -a i5wmzMYApHC4k6W7cEvoRWA5ouCdcVjucY

-If you need merged mining, the prerequisite is that it must be the same algorithm such as Scrypt algorithm, and it must be pow+auxpow, such as Litecoin+Dogecoin or Dogmcoin, Infinitecoin+Dogecoin or Dogmcoin, etc. It cannot be Bitcoin+Dogecoin, because Bitcoin The algorithm is SHA256.
+If you need merged mining, the prerequisite is that it must be the same algorithm such as Scrypt algorithm, and it must be pow+auxpow, such as Litecoin+Dogecoin or Dogmcoin, Infinitecoin+Dogecoin or Dogmcoin, etc. It cannot be Bitcoin+Dogecoin or Dogmcoin, because Bitcoin The algorithm is SHA256.

 Taking Dogmcoin as an example: Create a file named dogmcoin.conf and edit the following content.